 In the early 1990s, the merchant banking industry in India witnessed a phenomenal growth with over 1500 merchant bankers registered with SEBI.
 In order to ensure the well being of the industry and for promoting healthy business practices, it became necessary to set up a Self Regulatory Organisation within the industry.
-This led to the birth of the Association of Investment Bankers of India (AIBI).
-AIBI was promoted to exercise overall supervision over its members in the matters of compliance with statutory rules and regulations pertaining to merchant banking and other activities.
+This led to the birth of the Association of Merchant Bankers of India (AMBI).
+AMBI was promoted to exercise overall supervision over its members in the matters of compliance with statutory rules and regulations pertaining to merchant banking and other activities.

-AIBI's primary objective is to ensure that its members render services to all its constituents within an agreed framework of ethical principles and practices.
-It also works as a trade body promoting the interests of the industry and of its members.
+Our primary objective is to ensure that our members render services to all the constituents within an agreed framework of ethical principles and practices.
+We also work as a trade body promoting the interests of the industry and of our members.

 AIBI is the nodal point for assimilation and dissemination of information relating to the investment banking industry.
 We ensure that our members are aware of the latest rules/guidelines issued by various statutory authorities, as also other matters of interest.

 AIBI is the investment banking industry's sole representative to all statutory authorities, in particular, SEBI.
 The Chairperson of AIBI is the (sole) member representing Investment Bankers on the Primary Market Advisory Committee of

 AIBI, in consultation with SEBI, is working continuously towards improving the compliance of regulatory requirements in a systematic manner.
 And one of the efforts taken by SEBI is to standardize the procedure of Due Diligence in an IPO process.
 AIBI brought out a Due Diligence Manual which was launched at our AIBI Summit 2012 at the hands of the then SEBI Chairman, Mr.

 The Due Diligence Manual has been appreciated by all and has been downloaded by many Capital Market practitioners, Students and Law Firms.